No half measures...

 I wonder if I could have a rooftop garden?
 Maybe on top of the garage, with windswept tussocks?
 I suspect rooftop gardens have to be in London to be trendy.
 If my silly New Zealand gardening magazine is to be believed, all London Gardens in general are trendy.
 Go you lovely New Zealand coloured flaxes in pots half way around the gardening world!

 Right - enough flax nonsense.
 I will have a cup of tea and watch us get at least a couple of quick wickets (ha! ha!), then I will return to the garden for the final flax showdown (hmm... axe rhymes rather nicely with flax).
 I also have a poultry scheme for friendly removal of hedge-nesting hens, followed by happy containment in a large wire cage...

 Sunday 6th March

-Yesterday I did return to the garden after lunch, but I cut down overhanging branches of the Apple tree (as one does) in the JAM Garden, rather than moving on to the shadeless Stables Garden.
+Yesterday I did return to the garden after lunch, but I cut down overhanging branches of the Apple tree (as one does) ny the glass-house, rather than moving on to the shadeless Stables Garden.
 I had little-cat-company (The two kittens were madly climbing the Apple tree - I had to saw quite carefully).
 Again all my rubbish is cleared up.
 A few apples have been sacrificed - they are almost ready for picking, anyway.